awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

    For this step, you provide authentication by referencing the IAM role that you created and then attached to your cluster in previous steps\.
 **Note**
 If you don't have proper permissions to access Amazon S3, you receive the following error message when running the COPY command: `S3ServiceException: Access Denied`\.
+For information about IAM permissions for the COPY command, see [COPY](https://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-access-permissions.html) in the *Amazon Redshift Database Developer Guide*\.

    The COPY commands include a placeholder for the Amazon Resource Name \(ARN\) for the IAM role, your bucket name, and an AWS Region, as shown in the following example\.